ITstreet1/WHITEBoard-White-Pill/README.md

 ![20220412_215727](https://user-images.githubusercontent.com/30090189/163047067-d7906aa4-a06d-4999-87b3-9974f1c063cc.jpg)

+It could be programmed by other IDEs.

+## Programmers

+There is an UART chip on-board.
+For programming, ST-Link could be used also through CLK and DIO pins.

 ## Power

 For power management, this board uses two ICs.
 MCP73831 For battery management check the LiPo charging section below.